mattvenn/bilbao-makerfaire-fpga-workshop/README.md

 Use more blocks to turn on other LEDs on the board.

-### LEDs blinking

-In the default collection, use the logic -> sequential -> PrescalarN block to flash an LED

 ### Buttons

 Instead of using a 1 or 0 bit block, use a button to turn on and off an LED

+In the default collection, add a logic -> gate -> not to invert the button.

+### LEDs blinking

+Add a clock input by adding a basic -> input block and setting it's name and input to CLK.
+Attach the clk to an LED.
+Is the LED blinking?

+To slow the clock down, add a logic -> sequential -> Prescalar22 from the default collection.
+The Prescalar22 block needs to go between the clk input and the LED output.

 ### Button combo

-combination of buttons to light LED
+Use a combination of buttons to light LED

-In the default collection, use Logic -> Gate -> And and Or to build a circuit that turns on an LED when button 1 AND (button 2 OR button 3) is pressed.
+In the default collection, use Logic -> Gate -> And to build a circuit that turns on an LED when button 1 AND button2 are pressed.

 Solution: Examples -> Buttons -> button logic

+Try other logic combinations, for example:

+* LED on when button1 AND button2 AND button3
+* LED on when (button1 AND button2) OR button3

 ### All LEDs blinking at different rates

+Using the Bilbao collection, load Examples -> LED -> different rates.

+* Try changing the number in the compare box to change the rate of the LED.
+* How does this differ from changing the PrescalarN width parameter?

-In the Bilbao collection, use the 8bit compare to flash multiple LEDs at different rates.
+Add more Counter -> 8bit compare blocks to make all the LEDs flash at different rates.

-Solution: Examples -> LED -> different rates
+Try setting them to 50, 49, 48, 47 and 46.

 ### LEDs counting

-In the Bilbao collection, use the Counter -> 4bit counter to count up to 16 in binary using 4 of the LEDs.

-Solution: Examples -> LED -> counter

-### LED sequencing

-In the Bilbao collection, use the Counter -> 8bit compare block to make a sequence of LEDs.

-LED 1 flashes 3 times, LED 2 turns on.
-LED 1 flashes 3 times, LED 2 turns off.

-Solution: Examples -> LED -> led sequence
+Load the Examples -> LED -> counter.

+This counts from 0 to 15 on the LEDs.

+Try removing the clock and using a button to increase the counter.

+Advanced: Make the counter count backwards.

+* Create a new Basic -> Code
+* input ports: clk
+* output ports: count[3:0]
+* copy the verilog from the 4bit counter block into your new block
+* make a change to the verilog to count down instead of up
+* drag and drop the new module over the old to replace it while keeping the connections

 ### red VGA